goharbor/harbor/docs/compile_guide.md

    ```

 ## Step 3: Resolving Dependencies
-Compile Harbor source code need LDAP develop package and you'll have to do it manually.
+Compile Harbor source code by local golang environment needs LDAP develop package and you'll have to do it manually.
+If you want to compile source code by golang image, can skip this section.

-For Photon:
+For PhotonOS:

    ```sh
       $ tdnf install -y sed apr-util-ldap